 As I reflected on this later, I saw the importance of taking my children on a journey—warts and all, as they say—to show them that success can be so much more.
-To help them examine what can also lie beneath the words penned by Andre Delbecqby’s, “the failure of success, the corruption of triumph, and the danger of celebrity”.
-As insightful as this warning is, I would add the words “the success of failure”.
+To help them examine what lies beneath the words penned by Andre Delbecqby’s, “the failure of success, the corruption of triumph, and the danger of celebrity”.
+I would add the words “the success of failure”.

 I want my children to know that to feel as though you have failed is quite different to having failed at something.

 Success today is very different to what I imagined it to be starting out thirty-five years ago.
-How has it changed for you?
+How has success changed for you?